Wednesday, March 21, 2007

 ii No more than 35 percent of the trust assets can be real property located outside the United States.

 c.
 As funds are paid out from the trust, the estate tax must be paid on each distribution and the trustee must have the right to withhold the taxable amount.
-(A surviving non-citizen spouse may be eligible for a hardship exemption.)

 2. Planning Considerations

 a.
-To avoid the difficulties associated with QDOTs, it is advisable for clients to make use of the $100,000 gift tax exemption (indexed for inflation, making it over $120,000 in 2006) available for transfers to a non-citizen spouse.
+To avoid the difficulties associated with QDOTs, it is advisable for clients to make use of the $100,000 gift tax exemption (indexed for inflation, making it over $134,000 in 2010) available for transfers to a non-citizen spouse.
 Other planning tools such as ILITs should be considered.

 b.
 A QDOT need not be created in the decedent’s Will (or in a revocable living trust); it may be created by the surviving non-citizen spouse provided it is funded prior to the due date for the federal estate tax return.